prithmanickam/Green-Workplace/timelog.md

 ### 21 Oct 2023
 * *7 hours*  Updating all Backend API Tests.
 * *1 hour*   Optimised getTeams API by fetching info using one query instead of three.

+### 22 Oct 2023
+* *3 hours*  Create API to set users Work At Office preference for each team in Your Dashboard Page